Few things in life are more joyous than the first few days of Spring after a long Winter.

 This year the groundhog gave us the good news of an early spring, so don’t waste any more time.
 Start planning your first sunny day getaway of the year now!
 If you’re looking for a bit of travel inspiration, how does a little trip to Spartanburg sound?

 Can you hear that?
 Sssssssshhhh, listen.
-If you concentrate just hard enough, you can hear the sounds of Jazz on the Square just around the corner!
+If you concentrate just hard enough, you can hear the sounds of live music throughout Downtown Spartanburg.

 It is all too easy to eat rich, hearty, stick-to-your-bones meals in the winter, isn’t it?
 Things like beef stew, mashed potatoes, casseroles, and soups are always yummy, but they’re just extra delicious in the colder months.